 and it is our honor to serve the community.

 Serving residents since 1873, the Indianapolis Public Library system currently consists of 23 branches throughout Marion County, the Central Library downtown, and bookmobile services.

 IndyPL's physical collection of over 2.1 million items includes a variety of formats: books, books on tape, magazines, large print materials, compact discs and DVD's.
 The downloadable or streaming collections offer a wide range of ebooks, eaudios, emusic, emagazines and evideos.
 Foreign language materials are an integral part of the Library's collections.
 Items may be checked out by patrons with a library card, which may be obtained free of charge at any Library location.

 What kind of City do we hope Indianapolis will be in 2020?

 How might the Indianapolis Public Library contribute to the City's progress?

 News & Announcements

-The information in the 2014 Comprehensive Annual Financial Report has not been updated for developments subsequent to the date of the independent auditor's report.
+The information in the 2017 Comprehensive Annual Report has not been updated for developments subsequent to the date of the independent auditor's report.

 This presentation was made during the public hearing on the Library's proposed 2018 budget at the August 15, 2017 Joint Library Board Committee Meeting.
 The Library Board will vote on the approval of this proposed budget at their August 28, 2017 meeting at the Lawrence Branch Library.